 The quality of the slave depends on craft, combat skills and statistics of the enslaved player.

-After being taken into slavery, the player is endowed with the unchangeable title ‘Enslaved’ for the next 48 hours, but the gameplay doesn’t change for them.
+After being taken into slavery, the player is endowed with the unchangeable title ‘Enslaved’ for the next 48 hours (counted only when character is online), but the gameplay doesn’t change for them.
 Fortunately, with this title, the player cannot be taken back into slavery.